sandialabs/OWENS.jl/docs/src/indepth_installation.md

 ```

 # Custom Install of Optional OpenFAST Dependices
-If your system is already set up such that it is capable of compiling OpenFAST, and you are on mac or linux, then you may skip this and rely on the automatically compiled version that are created when the OWENSOpenFAST libraries are installed by Julia.
+You'll need your system to be capable of compiling OpenFAST (https://openfast.readthedocs.io/en/main/), either with cmake, and the sample instructions below, or the OpenFAST visual studio code recipes, more of which can be found in the OpenFAST documentation.
     mkdir coderepos
     cd coderepos
     # Install openfast coupled libraries !NOTE!: if you change the location of the compiled libraries, you may need to update the rpath variable, or recompile.